 Every country has the same exact top 5 job priorities—that is, except for the U.S. In the U.S., professional growth & learning takes a backseat to work-life balance.

 Though the way that students define work-life balance is mixed, the U.S. emphasis on work-life balance may trace back to policy.
 For example, per national policy, U.S. employers aren’t required to offer any paid time off (PTO) to employees.
 On the flip side, all other countries in the survey (Canada, India, and the UK) offer 10+ days of mandated paid leave per year.

 Above all, in the U.S., work-life balance boils down to one main factor: flexible hours (or, flextime).
 In fact, nearly 90% of U.S. students want flexible hours in their next job.
 It means they want to work in a more casual office environment, where they can vary their working hours within reason to suit their lifestyle.

 And that’s likely part of a larger trend in the U.S. workforce.
 A 2016 report by Gallup showed that 51% of U.S. employees would leave their current job to gain flexible hours—but only 44% of U.S. employers offer it.
 So it’s no surprise that students make a point to seek it out.

 How well do your recruiting strategies appeal to today’s student developer?
-Learn how Moody’s applied learnings from the Student Developer Report to uplevel their recruiting strategy:
+Read the full report below: